ethereum-optimism/OPerating-manual/manual.md

 - Submitted as a new discussion thread on the [Governance Forum](http://gov.optimism.io/) in the appropriate category.
 - Marked with [Draft] in the title.
 - Formatted and contain information consistent with the [standard proposal template.](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443)
-- Mission Requests drafts may only be submitted by members of the Collective Feedback Commission and Grants Council and must follow the template [here.](https://gov.optimism.io/t/season-6-mission-request-creation-guide/8123)
+- Token House Missions may only be submitted by the Grants Council and must follow the template [here.](https://gov.optimism.io/t/season-6-mission-request-creation-guide/8123)

 Before the end of Week 2, a governance administrator will create a Voting Cycle Roundup thread in the forum to collect all proposals that meet the requirements for voting in Week 3.
-This Roundup will not include Mission grant applications, which will be processed by the Foundation or Grants Council.
+This Roundup will not include Mission grant applications, which will be processed by the Foundation, the Developer Advisory Board, or Grants Council, as outlined in their respective Charters.

 For a non-grant proposal proposed in the Token House to proceed to Week 3, four of the top 100 delegates must give explicit approval on the discussion thread.
 Proposals initiated by the Foundation do not require delegate approvals.
 Delegates may not approve their own proposals.
 Delegates may signal approval by pasting the following comment on the proposal discussion thread: *”I am an Optimism delegate [link to your [delegate commitment](https://vote.optimism.io/delegate/your_address)] with sufficient voting power and I believe this proposal is ready to move to a vote."*